terraindata/terrain/README.md

 The heart of Terraformer is the "Builder," where users can compose Variants and preview their results.
 The Builder works by creating, editing, nesting, and re-arranging "Cards" -- objects which represent certain TQL statements.
 The list of Cards in the builder compiles to the Variant's TQL.
 You can set up sample inputs into the Variant and also view sample results that are actually returned by TerrainDB.

-In the future, we will expand Terraformer by adding new apps for analytics, server performance, TQL editing, and more.
+In the future, we will expand Terraformer by adding new apps for analytics, server performance, TQL editing, error monitoring and reporting, set up A/B tests, and more.

 One last note: a team has one or more "System Admins" (aka sysadmins) who can create new users, create new groups, disable existing users, and promote other users to be sysadmins.
 Sysadmins can also give themselves any role within any group.